 Tall Dahlias and Chrysanthemums may need a stake or cane to support the stems.
-Cut flowers regularly for the house, or dead head faded ones, to keep the plants producing new flowers.
+Cut flowers, or dead head faded ones, to keep the plants producing new flowers.
 Look out for blackfly infestations.
-Earwigs can also cause damage.

 Make sure you harvest plums, other fruit and vegetables.
 If you have too many, give some away to friends and neighbours.